 Jess pauses, and then reconsiders.
 "No. Actually, share it.
 People should know that you can manage anxiety and be professional in the workplace.
 We need to talk about that kind of stuff more.
 You can also have pink hair," she laughs.

 And that's Jess.
-In her current position as an administrative assistant for a number of teams including customer service, accounts receivable, advanced meter services, continuous improvement and the diversity team, Jess supports team success, and she does so as 100%-authentic-this-is-me Jess.
+In her current position, Jess works with a number of teams including customer service, billing operations, advanced meter services, continuous improvement and the diversity team, and she does so as 100%-authentic-this-is-me Jess.

 "I like showing up for other people, making decisions that make sense and have our customer-owners in mind," says Jess.
 "I also believe happy workers are more efficient, effective and provide better service.
 There's room for hard work and fun."